Andrew Mountbatten-Windsor: Patronages

-In 2013 it was announced that Andrew was becoming the patron of London Metropolitan University and the University of Huddersfield.
+In 2013, it was announced that Andrew would become patron of London Metropolitan University and the University of Huddersfield.
 In July 2015, he was installed as Chancellor of the University of Huddersfield.
-In recognition of Andrew's promotion of entrepreneurship he was elected to an Honorary Fellowship at Hughes Hall in the University of Cambridge on 1 May 2018.
-On 19 November 2019 the Students' Union of the University of Huddersfield passed a motion to lobby Andrew to resign as its chancellor, as London Metropolitan University was considering Andrew's role as its patron.
-On 21 November Andrew relinquished his role as Chancellor of the University of Huddersfield.
+In recognition of his promotion of entrepreneurship, he was elected to an Honorary Fellowship at Hughes Hall, in the University of Cambridge on 1 May 2018.
+On 19 November 2019, the Students' Union of the University of Huddersfield passed a motion to lobby Andrew to resign as its chancellor, while London Metropolitan University was also reviewing his role as patron.
+On 21 November, Andrew relinquished his role as Chancellor of the University of Huddersfield.

-In March 2019 Andrew took over the patronage of the Outward Bound Trust from his father, the Duke of Edinburgh, serving up until his own resignation in November 2019.
-Andrew had held the position of chairman of the board of trustees of the organisation since 1999.
-In May 2019 it was announced that Andrew had succeeded Lord Carrington as patron of the Royal Fine Art Commission Trust.

-On 13 January 2022 it was announced that his royal patronages had been handed back to the Queen to be distributed among other members of the royal family.
-In January 2023 it was reported that King Charles III had agreed to let Andrew pursue some business interests.
+In March 2019, Andrew took over the patronage of the Outward Bound Trust from his father, the Duke of Edinburgh, serving until his own resignation in November 2019.
+Andrew had been chairman of the organisation's board of trustees since 1999.
+In May 2019, it was announced that Andrew had succeeded Lord Carrington as patron of the Royal Fine Art Commission Trust.
+On 13 January 2022, it was announced that his royal patronages had been returned to the Queen to be redistributed among other members of the royal family.
+In January 2023, it was reported that King Charles III had agreed that Andrew could pursue some business interests.

-In July 2025 the philanthropy adviser Giving Evidence published research on the impact of Andrew's charity patronages prior to his retirement from public duties on the charities' incomes.
-The study found that the revenues at approximately half of the 35 registered charities in England of which Andrew had been the sole royal patron rose after Andrew's patronage ended, falling for the other half.
-Researchers then compared the 35 charities with others in the country, and found "no material differences in revenue patterns when Andrew's patronages ceased".
-That and earlier studies supported the conclusion that having a royal patron did not help charities.
+In July 2025, the philanthropy adviser Giving Evidence published research examining the impact of Andrew's charity patronages on the incomes of the organisations he supported prior to his retirement from public duties.
+The study found that revenues at roughly half of the 35 registered charities in England for which Andrew had been the sole royal patron rose after his patronage ended, while revenues at the other half fell.
+Researchers then compared the 35 charities with others across the country and found "no material differences in revenue patterns when Andrew's patronages ceased".
+This and earlier studies supported the conclusion that having a royal patron did not significantly affect charities' incomes.